Home » Florida » Iconic St Augustine-Why it Needs to Be on Your Radar

 If you have the chance to visit during the holiday season, you will be wowed by the magical Night of Lights.
 The Bridge of Lions is beautifully lit at night.
 They wrap every tree along the Riverwalk in a myriad of bright white lights.
 We walked the Ancient city streets in awe of the sheer amount of decorations adorning the shops on St. George Street and the courtyard on the plaza.
 The Nights of Lights traces its origin to the Spanish Christmas tradition of displaying a white candle in the window.
 Many travelers rather than walk see the trolley as a perfect way to view the lights.
 Others choose a harbor boat tour as a better option.
 I prefer to walk the streets admiring the charm of the old town.

-St Augustine Wild Reserve
+Photo Credit: St Augustine Wild Reserve

-Support the St Augustine Wild Reserve
+Support Conservation Efforts at the St. Augustine Reserve

 This is a must-do and we highly recommend it.
 Our VIP Tour at the St. Augustine Wild Reserve was hands down, the highlight of our St. Augustine vacation.
 On the tour, you are typically no further than 5-feet away from the animals, literally front-row!
 We watched as they showered affection on each of the beautiful animals.
 The reserve is home to lions, tigers, leopards, pumas, servals, wolves, a lynx, and a couple of hyenas.
 It is simply amazing watching one of the big cats take a bubble bath or hearing the tiger roar as he awaits his meal.
 They rescued the animals from neglectful/abusive situations and will spend their lives here.
 These dedicated volunteers deeply care for and love these animals.
 My favorite is always watching the wolves.
 This is a once in a lifetime experience!